circonus/irondb-docs/api/delete-nnt.md

 In this example:

-*nnt* :   This is the command that tells the system that NNT data will be removed.
+*nnt* :   This tells the system that NNT data will be removed.

 *6f6bdc73-2352-4bdc-ab0e-72f66d0dee12* :   This is the UUID.